Fastec Racing Honda CB750 Cafe Racer

 And what does Dave think of the bike?
 Well, what started as a ‘pickled’ eBay purchase has become the bike he’d always wanted – his dream bike.

-Aside for Danny and Fastec, bike building and machining of parts continues.
+Aside, for Danny and Fastec, bike building and machining of parts continue.
 A Suzuki Katana and GSX 1400 hybrid among others are currently in the works.
-Although it seems that another bike may be delivered to the workshop soon.
+However, it seems that another bike may be delivered to the workshop soon.
 An Aprilia Pegaso that Dave purchased on eBay… again under the influence!

 What the pair come up with next remains to be seen.
-Though one thing is certain, it’s bound to be sensational.
+One thing is certain, it’s bound to be sensational.

 Image Credits: